-The competency areas, goals, and objectives are for use with the ASHP Accreditation Standard for Postgraduate Year Two (PGY2) Pharmacy Residency Programs.
+The competency areas, goals, and objectives are to be used in conjunction with the ASHP Accreditation Standard for Postgraduate Year Two (PGY2) Pharmacy Residency Programs.
 The first four competency areas described herein are required, and the others are elective.

 The required competency areas and all of the goals and objectives they encompass must be included in all programs.
-Programs may add one or more additional competency areas.
+Programs may add one or more required additional competency areas from the elective competency area choices to meet program-specific needs.
 Programs selecting an additional competency area are not required to include all of the goals and objectives in that competency area.
-In addition to the potential additional competency areas described in this document, programs are free to create their own additional competency areas with associated goals and objectives.
-Each of the goals encompassed by the program's selected program competency areas (required and additional) must be evaluated at least once during the residency year.
-In addition, elective competency areas may be selected for specific residents only.
+In addition to the potential additional competency areas described in this document, programs are free to create their own unique competency areas with associated goals and objectives based on the specific needs of their program.
+Each of the objectives associated with the goals encompassed by the program's selected program competency areas (required and additional) must be taught and evaluated at least once during the residency year.
+Elective competency area(s) may also be selected for specific residents when creating their residency development plan.